Please "like" this page.

 Kaplan translates the first part as:“His mouth is most sweet, and he is altogether a delight.”

-The Muslim taqiyya (i.e. Sharia directed deception) about the name of Muhammad appearing in this verse is baseless.
+The Muslim taqiyya (i.e. Sharia approved deception) about the name of Muhammad appearing in this verse is baseless.
 Muhammad is never mentioned in the Tanach.
+Neither is Yeshua, Jesus of Nazareth.

 Pronouncing the word as "machmad" (as Strong's Concordance does) is incorrect according to most Jewish, Islamic, and secular scholars I am aware of.
 The "Ch" is a chet (as in Chanukah) so its not the standard soft "h" of Muhammad.
 Muslims therefore read this as "mahamad" instead of "machamad" and claim it is a biblical prophecy pointing to their prophet by name.